praveensirvi1212/DevOps_MasterPiece-CI-with-Jenkins/README.md

 1. Define a stage as git checkout
 1. go to this site https://opensource.triology.de/jenkins/pipeline-syntax/
 1. search for checkout: check out version control
-1. give your github url, branch and generate the pipeline synatx
+1. give your GitHub URL, branch and generate the pipeline syntax
 1. paste it into stage steps git check

 ```sh